 |Świętosław Żytomir||Photographers; Committee members|

-To pre-set opt-outs from automatic lists, do likewise with a column headed Opt-outs.
+To pre-set opt-outs from automatic lists (that is, to set the automatic lists from which they are already opted-out), do likewise with a column headed Opt-outs.

 There is an alternative format for this: sometimes, when importing from another database, you may have a set of “flags” which say whether a member has some property or other.
 In the original database, you might have a tick box for Committee member and another for Photographer.
 The way this appears in an exported spreadsheet is as a series of columns, with 1, True, Y, Yes or On, if ticked or empty, 0, False, N, No or Off otherwise.
 The way to do this in Cameo is to subscribe them to corresponding lists.
 To make this easier for importing with spreadsheets organised like this you can add a column (for each individual) for each list like this, which is exactly equivalent to the example above: